Robert leads 1st-place White Sox in rally past Twins 8-5

 TRAINER’S ROOM

-White Sox: 3B Yoán Moncada missed a second straight game with discomfort in the back of his left leg, from running the bases on Saturday.
+White Sox: Moncada missed a second straight game with discomfort in the back of his left leg, from running the bases on Saturday.
 2B/3B Yolmer Sánchez was added to the roster, returning to his original club.
 The 2019 Gold Glove winner was recently released by San Francisco.

-Twins: Buxton (left shoulder inflammation) and Donaldson (strained right calf) played in an intrasquad game at the team’s alternate training site, and Falvey said he expects both to return this week.
+Twins: Buxton (left shoulder inflammation) and Donaldson (strained right calf) played in an intrasquad game at the alternate training site.
+Both are expected to return this week.

 UP NEXT